Tag Archives: Richard Olsen-Harbich

 • Copper sulfate is also a widely-used industrial product that is used in agriculture primarily as a fungicide.

-Weighing in on the nitrogen issue, Barbara Shinn had this to say:
+Weighing in on the nitrogen issue, Barbara Shinn has this to say:

 “Here is where even amongst a group of ecologically-based farmers opinion differs.
-I prefer to take a byproduct from the fishing industry and make it useful by regenerating my soil with it – along with seaweed, whey (from the cheese-making industry) and compost (made on-farm with our winemaking musts, bedding from the local horse-boarding industry and wood chips from the local tree trimming industry).
-The reuse and recycling of materials help close a cycle that otherwise could be viewed as unhealthy for our planet and does not originate from fossil fuel.
-I prefer to use materials on my soil that are connected to originally living material.
-This type of soil work has been proven in peer-reviewed papers to produce more minerally complexed food, and of course, wine is an agricultural product so wine is food.
-In my opinion, synthetic nitrogen dumbs down the soil, skipping over the all-important step of feeding the microbial life and in essence ignoring the natural lifecycle of our soil.
+I prefer to take a byproduct from the fishing industry and make it useful by regenerating my soil with it – along with seaweed, whey (from the cheese making industry) and compost (made on-farm with our winemaking musts, bedding from the local horse-boarding industry and wood chips from the local tree trimming industry).
+The reuse and recycling of materials helps close a cycle that otherwise could be viewed as unhealthy for our planet and does not originate from a fossil fuel.
+I prefer to use materials on my soil that are connected to an originally living material.
+This type of soil work has been proven in peer reviewed papers to produce more minerally complexed food, and of course wine is an agricultural product so wine is food.
+In my opinion synthetic nitrogen dumbs down the soil, skipping over the all-important step of feeding the microbial life and in essence ignoring the natural lifecycle of our soil.
 In this respect, synthetic nitrogen is not sustainable.
 This difference in opinion is what makes our LISW group dynamic and, in the end, a viable springboard for fascinating discussions.”

 Furthermore, “As ecologically practicing farmers it is important to retain our brotherhood.
 Whether we practice Sustainable, Organic, Permaculturalist, Biodynamic, or any other restorative-based farming, our root issues are the same.
-As a whole group banded together our concerns for the future of this planet have a huge voice, much louder than if we were separated by differences of opinion.”[4]
+As a whole group banded together our concerns for the future of this planet have a huge voice, much louder than if we were separated by difference of opinions.”[4]

 For the LISW, there are potential partnerships with environmental entities such as: